Available Weekends and After Hours

 Retain a Lawyer from Haugen Law Firm

 Planning for death is never easy.
 Protecting your loved ones, however, is a no-brainer.
 For that reason, everyone, regardless of age, needs to develop a complete estate plan.
-Before a loved one passes away, it is important to hire an attorney well-versed in estate planning to help you navigate the many legal hurdles that you may face.
+Before a loved one passes, it is important to hire an attorney well-versed in estate planning to help you navigate the many legal hurdles you may face.
 At Haugen Law Firm, P.C., we have considerable experience working with people going through this difficult process and will provide you with the legal services you need.
 Our estate planning attorneys can help you prepare for the future by planning your own estate ahead of time so that the probate process is much simpler for your loved ones after you’ve passed on.

 The firm is led by Attorney John Haugen, a West Point graduate and former army captain who understands the role that preparation and strategy play in the success of any endeavor.
 Retain a lawyer from the firm today to help you get everything in order so that you can have peace of mind about the future.
 Contact the firm today!